 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-Just recently in January 22 to the 24, I was very glad to conduct a constituency tour with our MP Lorie Idlout, as she wanted to go to the High Arctic, so I was able to accompany her as we went first to Grise Fiord.
+From January 22 to 24, I was very glad to conduct a constituency tour with our MP Lori Idlout.
+She wanted to go to the High Arctic, so I was able to accompany her.

-Although it was a short visit, we were able to attend a feast with the community and listened to concerns of the local residents, and I really enjoyed that opportunity to discuss issues.
-Further, when we arrived into Arctic Bay, we met with the HTO, the Hamlet, the DEA, the local Housing authority, and we also took the time to visit the qammaq of the local elder Qaapik Attagusiaq, and also met with students from the local school.
+We went first to Grise Fiord.
+Although it was a short visit, we were able to attend a feast with the community and listened to concerns of the local residents.
+I really enjoyed the opportunity to discuss issues.

+Further, when we arrived into Arctic Bay, we met with the hunters and trappers organization, the hamlet, the district education authority, and the local housing authority.
+We also took the time to visit the qammaq of the local elder Qapik Attagutsiak and also met with students from the local school.

-When we arrived in Pond Inlet, we also met the local bodies such as the HTO, the Hamlet and others, and we also were presented with an outline of the activities locally, and we also had the opportunity to speak to the students in both schools, about their futures and it was an enjoyable experience to visit these three communities.
+When we arrived in Pond Inlet, we also met the local bodies, such as the hunters and trappers organization, the hamlet, and others.
+We were also presented with an outline of the activities locally.
+We also had the opportunity to speak to the students in both schools about their futures.

-In the tour of the three communities, there was one commonly held concern specifically regarding Bill C-21, the firearms control legislation amendments that would impact many hunters, and they all expressed the exact same concerns and shortly after this trip, our MP was able to return to Ottawa.
+It was an enjoyable experience to visit these three communities.
+In the tour of the three communities, there was one commonly held concern specifically regarding Bill C-21, the firearms control legislation amendments that would impact many hunters, and they all expressed the exact same concerns.

-Shortly thereafter, there was news about the proposal being withdrawn and my ministerial colleague spoke to this matter along with the grave concerns held by hunters which was alleviated when the amendment was struck down.
-That was extremely gratifying to hear that potentially problematic issue being struck down.
+Shortly after this trip, our MP was able to return to Ottawa.
+Shortly thereafter, there was news about the proposal being withdrawn.
+My ministerial colleague spoke to this matter along with the grave concerns held by hunters which was alleviated when the amendment was struck down.
+It was extremely gratifying to hear that potentially problematic issue being struck down.

-It is only by working closely with our different levels of government that we are able to voice our concerns to our MP, and I hope to continue to work closely with her and she is trying to visit every community in Nunavut, and she had already visited Resolute Bay prior to my catching her, but she is currently touring the Kivalliq region, and I believe she is visiting three or four communities.
+It is only by working closely with our different levels of government that we are able to voice our concerns to our MP, and I hope to continue to work closely with her.
+She is trying to visit every community in Nunavut and she had already visited Resolute Bay prior to my catching her, but she is currently touring the Kivalliq region and I believe she is visiting three or four communities.
+Please ensure she is welcomed to your communities, and I urge residents to express their concerns to our MP.

-Please ensure she is welcomed to your communities, and I urge residents to express their concerns to our MP, and it is very satisfying to be visited by elected officials, and particularly since she is our sole representative in that huge House of Commons and she represents us in Parliament.
-With that being the case, I wanted to share my gratitude by expressing it personally.
-Thank you, Mr. Speaker.
+It is very satisfying to be visited by elected officials and particularly since she is our sole representative in the House of Commons and she represents us in Parliament.
+With that being the case, I wanted to share my gratitude by expressing it personally, Mr. Speaker.
+Thank you.